 I'm an Associate Professor at Simon Fraser University, in Burnaby, British Columbia.
 I work in philosophy of science, and in metaphysics and epistemology broadly construed.
-Much of my work relates in one way or another to causation: causal explanation, application of causal methodology to case studies in philosophy of science, problems related to mental causation or action, and the metaphysics of causation.
+Much of my work relates in one way or another to causation: causal explanation, application of causal methodology to case studies in philosophy of science, problems related to mental causation and to the connections between action and causation, and the metaphysics of causation.
 I also have ongoing work in time and temporal experience.

-I am now starting on a project funded by the Foundational Questions Institute (FQXi) on Consciousness in the Physical World.
-My project will consider the behavior of specifically temporal variables in information theory as it is used in the Integrated Information Theory of Consciousness.
-This approach will bypass details from neuroscience to consider constraints and possibilities on the specifically temporal structure(s) of any consciousness, as modeled in IITC, and to compare the fit between known temporal features of consciousness and the representation of these temporal features in IITC.
-This project will commence work in late 2020 and take about two years.
+I am working on a project funded by the Foundational Questions Institute (FQXi) on Consciousness in the Physical World.
+My project considers the behavior of specifically temporal variables in information theory as it is used in the Integrated Information Theory of Consciousness (Tononi et al).
+My project will bypass details from neuroscience to consider constraints and possibilities on the specifically temporal structure(s) of any consciousness, as modeled in IITC, and to compare the fit between known temporal features of consciousness and the representation of these temporal features in IITC.
+This project commenced in 2021 and will take about two years.

-My ongoing central project focuses on patterns and pattern identification, mathematical versus causal explanation, and on implications of the causal nexus from Salmon for pattern ontologies for phenomena.
+My ongoing central projects focus on patterns and pattern identification, mathematical versus causal explanation especially as related to model use, and on implications of the causal nexus from Salmon for pattern ontologies for phenomena.
 This is a development and extension of the information theoretic account of causation (see Patterns, Information, and Causation, J Phil).
 This is a multi-year ongoing project, so do feel free to email and ask about the current works in progress.

-I am editing a very focused volume, The Pragmatist Challenge (OUP), with chapters that have emerged from the talks and discussions in the Pragmatism, Metaphysics, and Philosophy of Science workshops (see Other Professional Info tab).
-The volume will lay out a vision of pragmatist approaches to contemporary philosophy of science, especially topics at the intersection of metaphysics and phil of science, and will hopefully be rich territory for future discussions to explore further.
-The timeline has been delayed (even before anything that could be called 'present cicumstances'!) but the final version should be together by late Fall 2020.
+I am co-editing, with Sandra D. Mitchell, a focused volume, The Pragmatist Challenge (OUP), with chapters that have emerged from the talks and discussions in the Pragmatism, Metaphysics, and Philosophy of Science workshops.
+The volume lays out a vision of pragmatist approaches to contemporary philosophy of science, especially topics at the intersection of metaphysics and phil of science, and will hopefully be rich territory for future discussions to explore further.
+The volume will be out in February 2023.

-I am currently the Graduate Chair of the SFU Philosophy Department.
+I have recently concluded a 5 year term as Graduate Chair of the SFU Philosophy Department.
 We have a great MA program here.
 Our students are often those whose previous work was in a non-North American institution, students who are making the jump from a different field into Philosophy, students whose original undergraduate transcripts tend to run 'hot and cold' (great grades alongside less than stellar ones), or who have taken a break from academic pursuits for some length of time.
-We fully fund all our students, and have refined some great processes by which to get everyone ready for successful PhD applications, or to use their time with us to decide that academic philosophy is not the path for them and leave with a solid skillset for writing, communication, and pedagogy.
+We fully fund all our students, and have refined some processes by which to get everyone ready for successful PhD applications, or to use their time with us to decide that academic philosophy is not the path for them and leave with a solid skillset for writing, communication, and pedagogy.
 Our student cohort is usually 70-80% international students; SFU is a supportive environment in which to transition to English language instruction.
-I love talking about what makes our program work and where we can improve, so do feel free to contact me about how we run things here.
+I love talking about what makes our program work and where we can improve, so do feel free to contact me about how we run things here or to discuss graduate programs and pedagogy more generally.

 You can find preprints and electronic versions of my work online here at PhilPapers.
 Many items, including online proceedings items, are available for download on PhilSci Archive.
 A moderately recent CV can be found here.
 Information on courses I have taught and some material for courses can be found here.